-POLICY TITLE: MEMBERSHIPS IN ORGANIZATIONS, TRAINING EDUCATION, CONFERENCES, AND REIMBURSEMENT PROCEDURE
+POLICY TITLE: DHCD MEMBERSHIPS IN ORGANIZATIONS, TRAINING, EDUCATION, CONFERENCES, AND REIMBURSEMENT PROCEDURE

 POLICY NUMBER: BOD-13

-DRAFT DATE: 07-23-2019
+09-14-2021

-BOARD APPROVAL: 07-23-2019
+BOARD APPROVAL: 09-28-2021

-POLICY #BOD-13: It is the policy of the Desert Healthcare District ("District") Board of Directors to encourage members of the Board of Directors to attend educational conferences, professional meetings, trainings and community events when the purpose of such activities is to improve District operation.
+POLICY #BOD-13: It is the policy of the Desert Healthcare District ("District") Board of Directors ("Board") to encourage members of the Board to attend educational conferences, professional meetings, trainings, and community events when the purpose of such activities is to improve District operations.
 Directors shall be mindful that public funds are being spent and that only a reasonable and necessary level of expense is warranted.

-Participation of its elected officials in community events will expand the District's visibility in the community and increasing the access of District residents to their elected officials.
+Participation of its elected officials in community events will expand the District's visibility in the community and increase the access of District residents to their elected officials.
 In turn, this will lead to a broader understanding of the District's mission and to improve community ties.

-1. On March 22, 2011 (Resolution No. 11-01) the Desert Healthcare District Board of Directors has determined that it will serve the best interests of the District to maintain membership in the following affiliated national, state and local organizations.
+The Desert Healthcare District Board of Directors determined that it will serve the best interests of the District to maintain membership in affiliated national, state and local organizations.
 Further, expenses incurred in attending meetings and conferences of the following organizations and functions are hereby designated as reimbursable: